Apteco/AptecoPSFramework/AptecoPSFramework/plugins/InxmailPro/README.md

 get-list -type STANDARD -All | Out-GridView

 # All approved mailings of type regular mailing
-Get-Mailing -Type REGULAR_MAILING -All -ApprovedOnly
+Get-Mailing -Type REGULAR_MAILING -All -IsApproved

 # Show all regular mailings created after first of May 2022
 Get-Mailing -Type REGULAR_MAILING -All -CreatedAfter "1.5.2022" | Out-GridView